makersacademy/takeaway-challenge/README.md

 - [x] If I go off track, to use git to restore a previous working version.
 - [ ] Add a SimpleCov test coverage badge to this README

+# Reflections

-## What I learnt during this challenge
+## What I learnt during this challenge:

 **Technical**
 - The RSpec `output` matcher and how to format a string with new lines using backslash instead of quotes.